ftsrg-bta/lab-ethereum/guide.md

 ## Local testing with Truffle

-This is a simple example demonstrating a Truffle test case using JavaScript.
+[Truffle](https://www.trufflesuite.com) is a development suite for Ethereum, providing various tools, including compilation, linking, binary management, testing, deployment, network management, package management, interactive console and configurable build pipeline.
+In the following we demonstrate the unit testing capabilities of Truffle with a simple example.
 For more information, please refer to the [documentation of Truffle](https://www.trufflesuite.com/docs/truffle/overview), including [installation](https://www.trufflesuite.com/docs/truffle/getting-started/installation).

 Create and initialize a new, default Truffle project.
+This will initialize the directory structure and create some skeleton files.
 ```bash
 mkdir SimpleBankTest
 cd SimpleBankTest